-UNICEF (2020).
+12 UNICEF (2020).
 Not just hotlines and mobile phones: GBV service provision during Covid-19.
-Universal design" is the design and composition of an environment (or any building, product or service in that environment) so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability.
+Universal design" is the design and composition of an environment (or any building, product or service in that environment) so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size,

-&#x27;Reasonable accommodation' refers to making necessary and appropriate modifications and adjustments, where needed, not imposing a disproportionate or undue burden, to ensure to persons with disabilities the enjoyment or exercise on an equal basis with others of all human rights and fundamental freedoms.
-Humanity and inclusion (2009).
-How to design and promote an environment accessible to all?
+^{13 &#}x27;Reasonable accommodation' refers to making necessary and appropriate modifications and adjustments, where needed, not imposing a disproportionate or undue burden, to ensure to persons with disabilities the enjoyment or exercise on an equal basis with others of all human rights and fundamental freedoms.

-Based on the Convention on the Rights of Persons with Disabilities (CRPD), Article 2, communication includes languages (spoken and signed), display of text, Braille, tactile communication, large print, accessible multimedia as well as written, audio, plain-language, human reader and augmentative and alternative modes, means and formats of communication, including accessible information and communication technology (ICT).
+14 Humanity and inclusion (2009).
+How to design a Based on the Convention on the Rights of Persons with Disabilities (CRPD), Article 3, communication includes languages (spoken and signed), display of text, Braille, tactile communication, large print, accessible multimedia as well as written, audio, plain-language, human reader and augmentative and alternative modes, means and formats of communication, including accessible information and communication technology (ICT).

-Inter-Agency Standing Committee (2007).
-IASC Guidelines on Mental Health and Psychosocial Support in Emergency Settings
+15 Inter-Agency Standing Committee (2007).
+IASC Guidelines on Mental Health and Psychos

 Mental health condition: A broad term covering mental disorders and psychosocial disabilities.
-It also covers other mental states associated with significant distress, impairment in functioning or risk of self-harm.
+It also covers other mental states associated with significant distress, impairment in functioning or risk of self-harm.16

-Persons with disabilities (adults, children, youth) include persons who have long-term sensory, physical, psychosocial, intellectual, or other impairments that, in interaction with various barriers, may prevent them from participating in, or having access to, humanitarian programmes, services or protection.
+Persons with disabilities (adults, children, youth) include persons who have long-term sensory, physical, psychosocial, intellectual, or other impairments that, in interaction with various barriers, may prevent them from participating in, or having access to, humanitarian programmes, services or protection.17

 Psychosocial disability: The IASC Guidelines on the inclusion of persons with disabilities in humanitarian action define "psychosocial disability" as resulting "from barriers to social participation and access to rights linked to mental health or cognitive conditions or disturbance in behaviour that is perceived as socially unacceptable.
-The term is usually reserved for people with more persistent or recurrent functional impairment, who are confronted with systematic exclusion and participation barriers.
-The term is less often used for those with temporary mental health conditions who recover quickly, sometimes in response to MHPSS interventions.
-During humanitarian emergences, distress leading to functional impairment is often transient, and it is important not to label such response as a medical condition or disability."
-Though the definitions and terms used may vary, the central aspect is the persistent or recurrent functional impairment experienced, which, in interaction with various barriers, may hinder the person 's full and effective participation and access to services.
+The term is usually reserved for people with more persistent or recurrent functional impairment who are confronted with systematic exclusion and participation barriers.
+The term should not be used for those with temporary mental health conditions who recover quickly, sometimes in response to MHPSS interventions, or for people with mental health conditions that do not involve long-term impairment.
+During humanitarian emergences, distress leading to functional impairment is often transient, and it is important not to label such a response as a medical condition or disability."
+18 Though the definitions and terms used may vary, the central aspect is the persistent or recurrent functional impairment experienced, which, in interaction with various barriers, may hinder the person's full and effective participation and access to services.